iOSdevSofotatos/iOS-dev-journey/Login-SignUp-Page.md

+ Vapor API

+ If you want some of the control of setting up your own server with minimal cost and maintenance of it, Heroku is a great option.
+If you're starting from scratch and want something to play with, their free tier is pretty decent and includes a PostgreSQL database

 So I use ASP.NET?, meaning I create a project on Xcode in swiftUI Then I also create a local SQL server (this is where you can also spin up a paid online server with microsoft, amazon, etc.) and create the tables I need for it (like username, password fields to store user info)
 Then i go back to my ASP.NET project, create an API Controller, and add the url routes and functions to get information from the database